 In essence, if you are the brand, your blog is the product.

-After a couple of false starts, I’ve committed myself to writing 2 blog posts per month (hold me accountable 🙂).
-Every month.
-About anything.
+After a couple of false starts, I’ve committed myself to writing on a more frequent basis — about anything.

 My blog is the repository of my mind and the foundational home base I described above, and it helps me better reflect on and collect my thoughts on all the awesome stuff I’m working on with truly awesome people.
 This time, I actually can’t wait to write more.